Fleeing or Attempting to Elude a Law Enforcement Officer

 Charges of fleeing or evading an officer often stem from the police being frustrated with you.
 They don’t like that they had to chase you at all, even if your intentions were to find a safe place to pull over.
 Evading charges are often stacked with other charges, or police may bring you in for evading because they chased you and then found no other reason to bring you in.

 It’s important to remember that fleeing or evading an officer is a criminal charge.
 Like any other criminal charge, the prosecutor must prove every element of the charges beyond a reasonable doubt.
 This includes that you acted willfully, which can be particularly difficult to prove.
 Your Georgetown traffic lawyer can look at the situation and look for holes in the case.

 If you’ve been charged with fleeing or attempting to elude a police officer in Williamson County or Bell County, seek the help of an experienced Georgetown criminal defense lawyer.
-Call Law Office of Michael J. Price today at (512) 354-1880 to schedule a free, confidential consultation.
+Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to schedule a free, confidential consultation.